 Private Land Cost Share Forest Health Thinning

-To participate in our program your property should be located in Ciudad SWCD or Coronado SWCD boundaries.
+To participate in our program your property should be located within Ciudad SWCD or the La Madera/San Pedro areas of Coronado SWCD.
+If you are within the Bernalillo County area of Central Tri-County SWCD, you may apply for the Ciudad Program and we will coordinate with you and Central Tri-County to determine which program is the best fit.
 This site from the NM State Engineer will help you quickly identify what SWCD your property resides in

 Check out the Frequently Asked Questions page for more information and click the link in the green box to the right to submit an application today!